Low Energy Supergravity Revisited (I): Proof of the existence of new solutions

-Recall that requiring the fields $\Phi^a$ not to belong to the hidden sector, that is $V_F$ not depending on $\Phi^a$ in the formal limit $m_{p\ell} \to \infty$, c.f. \ref{eq:the_condition}, is equivalent to requiring that each $V_{M, c}[z, z^\dag, \Phi, \Phi^\dag]$ with $c>0$ in Eq.~(\ref{eq:Vgen}), should be functionally independent of $\Phi, \Phi^\dag$, cf. Eq.~(\ref{eq:masterequation}).
+Recall that requiring the fields $\Phi^a$ not to belong to the hidden sector, \gilbertzero{that is not to appear in parts of $V_F$ that diverge in the limit $m_{p\ell} \to \infty$,} cf. (\ref{eq:the_condition}), is equivalent to requiring that each $V_{M, c}[z, z^\dag, \Phi, \Phi^\dag]$ with $c>0$ in Eq.~(\ref{eq:Vgen}), should be functionally independent of $\Phi, \Phi^\dag$, cf. Eq.~(\ref{eq:masterequation}).
 We write this as \beqa V_{M, c}[z, z^\dag, \Phi, \Phi^\dag] \p 0 \eeqa and take throughout the proof the notation $E \sim_X 0$ to mean that $E$ has no functional dependence on $X$ or $X^\dag$.
 We now study the above master equation for each value of $M$ and each strictly positive value of $c$.

 Note first that if $M=0$ then $c=0$ and there are obviously no conditions to be imposed, \beqa W(z,\Phi) = W_0(z,\Phi) \ , \eeqa with $W_0(z,\Phi)$ an arbitrary function.\\

 We assume now $M \geq 1$ and study all $c$ values in decreasing order.